-"Please disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director," he said in a staff memo seen by Reuters.
+"Please disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director," he said in a memo seen by Reuters.
 "If you receive additional communications from her today ... please inform the General Counsel."

-Trump, a Republican, campaigned for president saying Wall Street "gets away with murder," but at the same time promised to defang or abolish the CFPB, the brainchild of progressive U.S. Senator Elizabeth Warren that was championed by President Barack Obama.
+The Republican Trump campaigned for president saying Wall Street "gets away with murder," but at the same time promised to defang or abolish the CFPB, the brainchild of progressive U.S. Senator Elizabeth Warren that was championed by President Barack Obama.

 HARD AT WORK